+There are many seemingly obvious things people get wrong when applying for a job!
 In the past month, I have been involved in the recruitment of three new people to our team, two of whom I will be line managing.
 This has meant reading 161 applications and interviewing 13 short-listed candidates in total – a tiring process but rewarding once you find the right person for the job.
-What really struck me however is how many seemingly obvious things people got wrong when applying for a job!
 So here are some hints and tips from a recruiter’s viewpoint…

-- Do save all the details of the job (incl. advert) to your computer before you apply – once the closing date goes, you won’t be able to access these online and you will need them to prepare for an interview.
+- Do save all the details of the job (incl. advert) to your computer when applying – once the closing date goes, you won’t be able to access these online and you will need them to prepare for an interview.
 If you don’t keep them, you may end up seeming like you weren’t interested enough to read the job in detail!

 - Do read the application form thoroughly and do what you are asked – eg don’t ignore the evidence of suitability for the role box and just attach a c.v. instead – most recruiters will put this straight in the bin because it demonstrates that you can’t follow simple instructions!

 - Don’t write a story about your career history!
 Do address the specific job description in a structured way.

 - Do keep it concise – 2 sides maximum for the evidence of suitability section.
 If we have 50 applications to read, we don’t want to read 10 pages on each and if you write this much, the important parts you want us to read will be buried in the waffle!

 - Don’t forget to start and finish with why you want the job.
 In this job market, there will be lots of people with relevant experience but very few include this vital info – we want to see some passion for the role.

 - Do check your application for spelling and grammar and ask someone else to read it.
 It is amazing how many applications for quite senior jobs have several mistakes in.
 Especially don’t make a spelling mistake in the sentence you’ve written about showing excellent attention to detail!